The Arizona Trail (AZT) Bikepacking Route

 Completed in 2011, the trail stretches some 800 miles and covers the Grand Canyon state from Mexico to Utah.
 Ride from the desolate environment of the saguaro cactus to Flagstaff’s stands of pine trees, and everything in between.
 The AZT is a multi-use trail, open to mountain bikers everywhere outside of Wilderness, with many sections being designed and built to high standard.

-The Arizona might be the most diverse bikepacking route around.
-Stretching from the Mexico boarder, it travels through deserts, mountain ranges, canyons and a multitude of ecosystems.
-From Grasslands to Saguaro National Park, over the Sky island mountain ranges, up the Mogollon rim, through the Grand Canyone, and up the Kybet Platough.
+The Arizona Trail might be the most diverse bikepacking route around.
+Stretching from the Mexico border, it travels through deserts, mountain ranges, canyons and a multitude of ecosystems.
+From Grasslands to Saguaro National Park, over the Sky island mountain ranges, up the Mogollon rim, through the Grand Canyon, and up the Kaibab Plateau.
 This route is a geologist’s dream.

 Visit Topofusion.com's official race route page to get the latest updated GPX.